QueirozDavi/MyHardwareInfo/README.md

 ### What is this repository for? ###

 * MicroService who displays hardware info, like CPU, Memory and Disk informations.
-* compatilble with windows OS or Linux OS, you just have to choose waht value you will use and set on ResourceCollectorService at operationalSystem variable
+* compatilble with windows OS or Linux OS, you just have to choose what value you will use and set on ResourceCollectorService at operationalSystem variable
 * Version (1.0)

 ### Technologies? ###